aws/aws-toolkit-vscode/docs/ARCHITECTURE.md

 Webview (frontend) clients can be created via `WebviewClientFactory`.
 This generates a very simple Proxy to send messages to the extension, mapping the function name to the command name.
 Unique IDs are also generated to stop requests from receiving extraneous responses.

-Commands are defined on the backend via `createCommands`.
-This takes a single argument: an object where each key is the name of the command and each value is the handler.
-The return-type of this function should be used in the frontend code.
+Commands and events are defined on the backend via `compileVueWebview`.
+This takes a configuration object that contains information about the webview, such as the name of the main script, the panel id, and the commands/events that the backend provides.
+This returns a class that can be instantiating into the webview.

 A basic request/response with error handling: